Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (play)

 Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean is a 1976 play by Ed Graczyk, originally performed at the Players Theatre Columbus in Columbus, Ohio.
-Despite the interpretation of the name in the title, it refers to the legendary "Rebel Without a Cause", James Dean, as opposed to Jimmy Dean, the country-western singer who had a hit in 1961 with Big Bad John.
-The play, in fact, revolves around a James Dean fan club that reunites at a Texas five-and-dime store.
+Despite the rendition of the name in the play’s title, it refers to the star of the film Rebel Without a Cause, James Dean, as opposed to Jimmy Dean, the country-western singer who had a hit in 1961 with "Big Bad John".
+The play revolves around a James Dean fan club that reunites at a Texas five-and-dime store.

 In 1982, filmmaker Robert Altman directed both a Broadway version at the Martin Beck Theater and a film adaptation of the same name.
 Altman's version of the play was not well-received with critics at the time.

 Synopsis

-In Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean, an all-female fan club called the Disciples of James Dean meets at a Woolworths five-and-dime branch in McCarthy, Texas.
-According to a 2014 interview with playwright Ed Graczyk the setting of the play is actually a H. L. Kressmont & Co.
+An all-female fan club called the Disciples of James Dean meets at a Woolworths five-and-dime branch in McCarthy, Texas.
+According to a 2014 interview with playwright Ed Graczyk, the setting of the play is actually a H.L.
+Kressmont & Co.
 Five and Dime.
 The group reunites in 1975 to commemorate the twentieth anniversary of Dean's death.
 (In 1955, the actor was filming Giant in Marfa, not far from where the store stands.)

 Cast

 Development

 Ed Graczyk originally wrote and directed Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean for the Players' Theater in Columbus, Ohio, which also produced it.
 At the time of the Ohio production, he said of its development:

+It was also produced by the Alliance Theatre Company in Atlanta GA in 1977, starring Fanny Flagg and Dana Ivey.